lubeda/EspHoMaTriXv2/README.md

 ### Advice

-It is highly recomended to use an **ESP32 device**.
-There are conditions where the RAM size is too limited in a **ESO8266 device** so some of the features had to be removed for these boards (Example: bitmap_screen).
+It is highly recommended to use an **ESP32 device**.
+There are conditions where the RAM size is too limited in a **ESO8266 device** so some features had to be removed for these boards (Example: bitmap_screen).

-### Service via home assistanat API
+### Service via home assistant API

-There are a lot of services and parameter to use, some are only available on ESP32-platform due to resource limitations.
+There are many services and parameters to use, some are only available on ESP32-platform due to resource limitations.

 You can call this from, e.g., the developer tools service. [![Open your Home Assistant instance with the developer tools service.](https://my.home-assistant.io/badges/developer_services.svg)](https://my.home-assistant.io/redirect/developer_services/)